 - Work well with diverse individuals and families

 - Have dependable transportation available

-Foster Grandparent Program is a part of the national Senior Corps of the Corporation for National and Community Service.
+LSS Foster Grandparents is a part of the national Senior Corps program, which is funded through the Corporation for National and Community Service.